Adding your own bell pictures

 - If the bells are to appear in a circle, each picture must be square.
 The "standard" ones supplied with Abel are 128 pixels wide and 128 pixels high; the "high definition" ones are 192x192 pixels.
 Do not use pictures more than 256x256 pixels.

-- Ensure you leave space for the bell numbers which Abel puts midway down the pictures, on the right for right-hand mirrored pictures and all square pictures displayed on the right; otherwise on the left.
+- For square pictures, ensure you leave space for the bell numbers which Abel puts on the pictures.
+They are small numbers, midway down, on the right for right-hand mirrored pictures and all square pictures displayed on the right; otherwise on the left.
+(For rectangular pictures, they are in a bar at the top of the picture, and you don't have to leave space for them.)

 - All the pictures in a set must be the same size.
 The files must be 8-bit (i.e. 256 colour) images.
 The background of the bell pictures should be white.